byexamples/byexample/README.rst

 The ``<name>`` marker can be used to capture any string (like ``<...>``) but also it assigns a name to the capture.

-If the same name is used in an example, all the string captured must be the same string.
+If a name is used in an example more than once, all the string captured under that name must be the same string, otherwise the test will fail.

 .. code:: python
     >>> X = 42